Directed by Terrence Malick

 This film is long, very long.
 It’s almost 3 hours in length and yet it only really features one battle, an attempt to take control of a hill controlled by Japanese soldiers.
-Because of how small the battle feels, at least in comparison to other war films which seem to feature multiple battles, this film feels intimate.
+Because of how small the battle feels, at least in comparison to other war films which seem to feature multiple battles, this film becomes intimate.
 There are so many characters to follow, and yet you start to feel like you know them all.

 Malick’s camera absorbs their expressions, drifting around looks of absolute horror, dread, fear and anguish.
 It’s the same thing as in other films, but as opposed to speeding up the editing, reflecting the fast pace of action, the cutting always seems to slow down.
 In this way, the form contradicts the content, with Malick’s shooting style refusing to acknowledge the action and speed up the representation of it onscreen.

 We’re not meant to be right there in the trenches with these characters.
-While they’re buried, we float.
+While they’re buried, we glide.
 The camera literally floats over the grassy hills while the characters cling flat to the ground, hoping to avoid the machine gunfire of a Japanese turret at the top of the hill.
 While they lay low, we drift away.

-This film is meditative, often taking long breaks away from the action to listen to various characters ruminate on the nature of war, nature and of life.
+This film is meditative, often taking long breaks away from the action to listen to various characters ruminate on the nature of war, nature itself and of life.
 It’s quite possibly the most boring war movie ever made, but it’s not about war or even the individuals.
 It’s about… I suppose, nature.

 In one moment, a PTSD-riddle soldier lets the dirt drift through his fingers, stating matter of factly that all they are is dirt.
 In another, two characters talk about nature’s cruelty, but nature’s not the one that’s cruel, it’s man.